Origins of the Name Bairstow It is unquestionable that

 from Middleton (family home for 50 years) to what is now Tameside and had

-been living there for at least 10 years
+been living there for over 20 years

 before this happened so accent or mispronunciation cannot be to blame.